 Middlebury’s rich combination of resources for Russian study makes us one of the best places to study Russian in the world.

 Middlebury has one of the top Russian departments in the U.S., offering a wide variety of courses in Russian language, literature, and culture, with multiple tracks for majors and minors, as well as numerous options in English for the curious or those looking to fulfill distribution requirements at the College.
 Furthermore, alongside the Russian Department, the interdisciplinary Russian and East European Studies track of the International and Global Studies Program offers courses in the history, political science, and economics of Russia and Eastern Europe.
-Our students also attend one or more of the College’s three Schools Abroad in Russia sites in Moscow, Yaroslavl, or Irkutsk for one or two semesters, and many also take advantage of the world-renowned intensive immersion program of the summer Kathryn Wasserman Davis School of Russian.
+While our three sites in Russia are on pause, the students have a chance to study in Astana, Kazakhstan for one or two semesters, and many also take advantage of the world-renowned intensive immersion program of the summer Kathryn Wasserman Davis School of Russian.

 About the Department

 The Middlebury Russian Department is recognized around the world for excellence in language instruction—all members of the department are dedicated to teaching Russian at every level, and our students reach the highest levels of proficiency.
 In addition to language teaching, we are also specialists in literature, gender studies, film, politics, and culture, and offer content courses taught both in English and in Russian, from introductory literature surveys in translation to advanced seminars on contemporary politics.
 Finally, beyond academics, we serve as a hub for a vibrant and fun community of students on campus interested in all things Russian.

 There are over 250 million speakers of Russian worldwide, making it the eighth most-spoken language in the world.